Learn more about how the Cal Poly Humboldt Library can help

 Alternate tunings

 Some alternate tunings may cause setup issues, like strings rattling.
 If you are knowledgeable about guitar setup, you may use the provided tools to make the appropriate adjustments, as long as you return the guitar set up for standard tuning.
+Remember that with the Gio's tremolo system, alternate tunings will change the spring tension.
 If you are unfamiliar with guitar setup, please do not make any adjustments.
 Please ask us for help and let us know if there are any issues!
 We are happy to help and do not want to have to charge you for damage.

 Spark Go Guitar Amp